pauloddr/articles/fighting-game-in-javascript.md

 Characters will need to unlock the next tiers by placing above certain ranks in the leaderboard.
 Once a character unlocks the next tier, it (usually) can not return to the previous tier.
 So characters that are dominating in Local Leagues, once they get "promoted" to the next tier, they can no longer play Locals.
 This makes Local Leagues more of an entry point, and gives everyone a fair chance.
 Rewards will be balanced around this, so playing on District Leagues (which take longer) yields similar rewards as running Local Leagues seven times (and so on).
 In practice, this will be reflected on the number of contestants allowed in those Tiers, as the more they fight, the more rewards they earn.

 Rewards for all League Tiers:

-* __AI XP__ - participating in a League gives that character "AI XP" which can be used to improve their AI skills.
+* __AI XP__ - participating in a League gives that character "AI XP" which can be used to improve their AI attributes.
 All characters will earn the same amount of AI XP, regardless of placement.
 * __Normal XP__ - characters will earn a reduced amount of normal XP in this mode.
 * __Credits__ - Entering a League costs a fee of in-game credits.
 The higher the League Tier, the more expensive the fee will be.
 The better the placement, the more credits will be awarded.
 Depending on placement, players will earn back what they paid to enter the League, and the top contenders will get a bonus.
 If character keeps performing poorly, player will end up losing credits.
 * Unique rewards can be considered for the best characters, such as gear, titles, etc.

 Some rewards are immediately earned as soon as a participant finishes a round (win or lose) in the League.
 The player will be able to improve/change the character over the course of a League.
 Additional rewards (related to placement) will be earned after all fights are finished.

-AI Skills are mirrored after abilities necessary for people in general to succeed in fighting games:
+__AI attributes__ are mirrored after attributes necessary for people in general to succeed in fighting games:

 * __Execution__: how fast skill inputs are entered, and without mistakes.
   * Robots will not "execute skills directly", but rather "input directional and button presses" just like players would do.
   * A low execution skill will make the robot miss commands and combos, or with messed-up timing.
 * __Reaction__: how robots react to skills used against them in a way that the enemy ends up punished.
-  * Robots will "memorize" skills the more they're used against them.
+  * Robots will "memorize" skills the more they're used against them (see __Memory__ attribute).
   * Low reaction skills will make the robots make a decision too late, or a bad one.
   * Tech throwing, for example, falls under this category.
 * __Confirms__: how precisely the robot follows up after a skill connects (or not).